 How speeding fines work when you are caught speeding

-For minor speeding – a few miles per hour over the stated speed limit – and for a first offence most speeding fines will fall into the ‘minor offence’ category.
-This may not always apply, for example if you’re caught speeding outside a school.
+For minor speeding – a few miles per hour over the stated speed limit – and for a first offence, most speeding fines will fall into the ‘minor offence’ category.
+This may not always apply, for example, if you’re caught speeding outside a school.
 For a minor offence, you’ll be issued with a Fixed Penalty Notice (FPN) of a £100 fine and three points on your driving licence.
 The points will stay on your licence as endorsements for four years, and you’ll need to disclose them to future employers.

 If you get an FPN, you can either accept the speeding fine and endorsements, or you can plead not guilty.
-You’ll need to decide if you’ve a case, but it is worth knowing that around ten per cent of all speeding fines are later cancelled usually on appeal according to a report by Bennetts.
+You’ll need to decide if you have a case, but it is worth knowing that around ten per cent of all speeding fines are later cancelled usually on appeal according to a report by Bennetts.
 If you do plead not guilty, you’ll have to plead your case in a magistrate’s court.
 If unsuccessful, you’ll be subject to the fines from the speeding bands.
 That means instead of a £100 FPN and three points for driving 31mph in a 30mph zone, you could face a fine of between 25% to 75% of your weekly income capped at £1,000, plus three points on your driving licence.

 If you’re caught significantly over the speed limit, then you could face a court summons.
 This means you would appear before a magistrate’s court and plead your case.
 You can plead not guilty – and some people may be able to avoid a speeding fine if the police did not follow due process when issuing the fine or recording your speed.
-However, in most cases if found guilty, you may face a fine, points and disqualification from driving as set by the magistrate using the speeding bands as a guide.
+However, in most cases, if found guilty, you may face a fine, points and disqualification from driving as set by the magistrate using the speeding bands as a guide.

 Remember, if you collect more than 12 points on your driving licence during a three-year period (and six points within two years for new drivers) you will be disqualified from driving.